kangchangying-lang/Olist-E-commerce-Analysis/README.md

 By concluding Phase 2, I have successfully mapped exactly *where* and *when* these critical fulfillment failures occurred.
 However, aggregate percentages alone cannot explain the true underlying operational friction.

-To uncover the precise root causes behind the three isolated targets above, this repository will soon expand into **Phase 3**, transitioning from matrix processing into micro-level user and text analysis:
+To uncover the precise root causes behind the four isolated targets above, this repository will soon expand into **Phase 3**, transitioning from matrix processing into micro-level user and text analysis:

 * **User Behavioral Analysis:** Profile buyer segments to detect potential cluster cancellations, payment gateway friction, or localized logistics bottlenecks during those specific high-risk months.
 * **Review Sentiment Mining:** Extract and analyze customer feedback within `review_comment_message` to isolate high-frequency complaints regarding supplier stockouts, description mismatches, or unexpected delivery delays.